-Benchmarked questions are often translated within different organizations for different countries.
+Benchmarked questions are often translated within different organisations for different countries.
 Where this isn’t closely managed, translated items can lose their original meanings and nuances, resulting in incomparable responses.

 Disparate Companies Are Often Grouped Together in a Benchmark

-Industry, country, and global benchmarks are made up of a group of both large and small organizations lumped together (even though the experiences of small and large organizations are vastly different).
+Industry, country, and global benchmarks are made up of a group of both large and small organisations lumped together (even though the experiences of small and large organisations are vastly different).

-Benchmarks generalize heavily across many different types of companies of different sizes, maturity, and culture, so they may not be a wholly accurate way to assess your performance.
+Benchmarks generalise heavily across many different types of companies of different sizes, maturity, and culture, so they may not be a wholly accurate way to assess your performance.

 Benchmarks Focus Externally, Not Internally

 With an external benchmark, the focus of a survey turns outward, rather than inward to a company’s own employees.
-What constitutes good for your organization?
+What constitutes good for your organisation?

 Benchmarks Mean Compromising on Your Survey Design

-Instead of being 100% aligned to your organization’s unique needs, a benchmarked survey is limited to asking the items that are included in an existing benchmark.
+Instead of being 100% aligned to your organisation’s unique needs, a benchmarked survey is limited to asking the items that are included in an existing benchmark.

 Be Wary of Data Sharing